SvilenStoev/ASP.NET-Core-Project-BoostUp/README.md

 **BoostUp Website** is created as defense project for **ASP.NET Core MVC** course at [SoftUni](https://softuni.bg/ "SoftUni") (June 2021).

 BoostUp website is a professional community for companies, employees and recruiters.
-Place for connecting professionals and engaging them on topics they care about.
+Place for connecting professionals to each other and engaging them on topics they care about.
+Place, where employees can take their career path and professional development to the next level, or if they are recruiters can start searching for candidates.
+Recruiters can publish and manage their own job offers and review the received applications.

 ## :pencil2: Overview

-**BoostUp** is a website where companies can publish and manage their job offers and applications, employees can share their knowledge and work experience.
+**BoostUp** is a website where companies can share their company details, job offers and applications, employees can share their knowledge and work experience through posts and comments.
 BoostUp is a platform which helps recruiters to find the right candidates and give advices one to other.

 ## :pencil: Project Description
 TODO: